-As the cost of buying, building, and remodeling houses continues to skyrocket, architects, home builders, and homeowners are seeking strategies to get more from less space.
+As the cost of buying, building, and remodeling houses continues to skyrocket, architects, home builders, and homeowners seek strategies to get more from less space.
 In the world of home building, space is money.

-Older types ride on steel rollers and are noisy, balky, or jump the tracks, today’s systems have smooth, quiet, axle-mounted nylon or ball-bearing rollers and metal tracks designed for smooth, trouble-free operation.
+Older types ride on steel rollers that are noisy, balky, or jump the tracks.
+Today’s systems have smooth, quiet, axle-mounted nylon or ball-bearing rollers and metal tracks designed for smooth, trouble-free operation.

 Nearly any type of door—flush, panel, louvered, glazed—may be mounted on pocket door hardware as long as the hardware is rated to handle its size and weight.

 A single manufacturer may offer several options; for example, Cox Hardware makes different roller/track combinations for a variety of door sizes and weights.